-The fact is, though, that freshman are the lowest hanging fruit, still as skinny as they looked graduating high school and still a hint of tan from their summers in Europe.
+The fact is, though, that freshman are the lowest hanging fruit, still as skinny as they looked graduating high school and still a hint of tan from their summers.

-It doesn’t really matter how you cut it, senior boys and freshman girls weren’t a good scene, in the same way that freshman girls and socials weren’t a good scene.
+It doesn’t really matter how you cut it, senior boys and freshman girls aren’t a good scene, in the same way that freshman girls and socials aren’t a good scene.
 Freshman girls, in general, just aren’t a good scene.
-We were shoved into heels impossible for these hills, not to mention that they made our feet bleed.
+We were shoved into heels impossible for these hills.
 We wore dresses so tight that we always felt too fat for them, so low that we spun around those sticky rooms, grazing those grasping hands and always, our sixth sense trained downwards, making sure that we hadn’t spilled out of our tops, hadn’t exposed ourselves.
 Checking, adjusting, always.

 And then there was Val.
 No one ever seemed to remember that some of us came to this campus as virgins.
 I did.
 I wasn’t ready for being in this constantly hyper-sexualized environment.
 So when I saw a guy that I had made out with on the dance floor the night before, I couldn’t deal.
 It made me sick.
 I sat slutside.

 Returning to campus this year, I took my rightful place at the other side of the table.
 The senior boys were gone and I made new friends, many of whom, incidentally, hadn’t been on campus the year before.
 No one I hung out with seemed to actively recall the horror that was freshman year.
 No one really cared anymore.
 Yes, there are still occasional awkward glance in Val, but they aren’t so mortifying, and they weren’t so frequent.